jonathankellyva/vdc-helper/README.md

 ### Upcoming Feature Ideas

-* When responding to a job, automatically pick the first response template.
 * For VoiceMatch <100%, I'd like to figure out a way to help you determine why it was <100%.
 * If possible, calculate the recommended GVAA rate range based on licensing details.
 * Popup notifications when you receive a new invitation/listen/shortlist/booking.